raunak2007/blog/_posts/2023-04-05-AP_computers_networks.md

     - Bandwidth is usually measured in bits per second

 - Complete Vocabulary Matching Activity.
 Incorporate this into your learnings from year.
 To analyze measure path and latency use `traceroute` and `ping` commands from Linux Terminal.
-    - Path - A path between two computing devices on a computer network (a sender and a receiver) is a sequence of directly connected computing devices that begins at the sender and ends at the receiver.
+    - Path - a
-    - Route - Routing is the process of finding a path from sender to receiver.
+    - Route - e
-    - Computer System - A computing system is a group of computing devices and programs working together for a common purpose.
+    - Computer System - b
-    - Computer Device - A computing device is a physical artifact that can run a program.
-Some examples include computers, tablets, servers, routers, and smart sensors.
+    - Computer Device - c
-    - Bandwidth - The bandwidth of a computer network is the maximum amount of data that can be sent in a fixed amount of time.
-Bandwidth is usually measured in bits per second.
+    - Bandwidth - d
-    - Computer Network - A computer network is a group of interconnected computing devices capable of sending or receiving data.
-A computer network is a type of computing system.
+    - Computer Network - f

 > Watch/review College Board Daily Video 4.1.2

 - Complete True of False Questions

-    1. True
+1. T
-    2. False
+2. F
-    3. False
+3. F
-    4. True
+4. T
-    5. False
+5. F
-    6. False
+6. T  correct answer: F
-    7. True
+7. T

 - Essential Knowledge
     - The internet is a computer network consisting of interconnected networks that use standardized, open (nonproprierary) communication protocols.